German Shepherd Puppy Crying in Crate: What Does It Mean & How to Stop It

 What To Do When the Crate Whining Just Won’t Stop

-Sometimes, no matter what you try and how well it may have worked for other dogs (even other dogs you have crate trained!) your German Shepherd puppy may not stop crying and whining.
+Sometimes, no matter what you try and how well it may have worked for other dogs, your German Shepherd puppy may not stop crying and whining.

 What should you do if this happens?

-The first thing to do is to talk with your dog’s veterinarian.
+The first thing to do is to talk with your dog’s vet.

-It is always smart to have your new GSD puppy checked out by your veterinarian right away anyway – ideally in the first 24 to 48 hours.
+It is always wise to have your new GSD puppy checked out by your veterinarian right away anyway — ideally, in the first 24 to 48 hours.

-But if your puppy keeps whining and crying, there may be another reason.
-Your dog might be sick or injured and need treatment.
+If your puppy keeps whining and crying, there may be something you missed.
+For example, your dog might be sick or injured and need treatment.

-Sometimes puppies may develop separation anxiety and get very frantic about trying to get out of their crate.
+Puppies may also develop separation anxiety and get very frantic about trying to get out of their crate.
 When this happens, self-injury becomes possible.

 By understanding the most common reasons your German Shepherd puppy might cry in their crate and what to do to ease loneliness and fears, your new puppy will soon settle into your family.